 An introduction to one of the major mathematical software packages such as Mathematica or Matlab.
 Investigation of symbolic computation, numerical algorithms, and graphics as used in these programs.
 Students may take the course more than once to learn additional software packages, but they may take it a maximum of two times for credit.
 (May be taught either in the extended format or as a half-block.)
-(Not offered 2017-18).
+(Not offered 2018-19).
 Prerequisite: Mathematics 128.

 .5 unit

 MA228 Mathematical Problem Solving Seminar

 Students will meet regularly during the semester, in order to learn problem solving techniques as applied to interesting mathematical problems, often drawn from the national William Lowell Putnam competition, or the COMAP Mathematical Modeling Contest.
 Students may take the course more than once, but at most two times for credit (in different years).
+Pass/Fail grade only. .5 units

-Prerequisite: Mathematics 128 or consent of instructor.
+Prerequisite: Mathematics 129 or consent of instructor.

-.5 unit - Bruder, Bryant, Erickson, Hogenson
+.5 unit - Kelley, McDougall, Riddle

 MA229 Seminar in Mathematical Biology

 This course will provide a forum for discussing current research and classic papers in mathematical biology.
 Topics will be chosen that both relate to students' research experiences and broaden their knowledge of mathematical biology.
 The seminar will also provide a forum for discussing research with visiting scientists.
 It will meet twice per block for one semester.
-(Not offered 2017-18).
+(Not offered 2018-19).

 Prerequisite: Mathematics 126-Calculus I May be taken for credit twice.

 .5 unit

 MA240 Topics in Mathematics

 Special topics in mathematics not offered on a regular basis.
+(Not offered 2018-19).

-1 unit - Anderson, Thakur
+1 unit

 MA251 Number Theory

 A careful study of major topics in elementary number theory, including divisibility, factorization, prime numbers, perfect numbers, congruences, Diophantine equations and primitive roots.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.

 Prerequisite: Mathematics 129 or Mathematics 204 or 2 credits of college level calculus with consent of instructor.

-1 unit - Erickson, Watkins
+1 unit - Erickson, Kelley

 MA255 Independent Study:

 Prerequisite: consent of instructor.

 .5 to 1 unit

 MA256 Mathematical Models in Biology

 An introduction to selected quantitative models drawn from areas of biology such as ecology, genetics and physiology.
 For each model, the course includes an investigation of the mathematical methods, an evaluation of the model, and some elementary simulation techniques.
 Meets the Critical Perspectives: Scientific Investigation of the Natural World requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.

 Prerequisite: Mathematics 126 & 1 college biology course.

-1 unit - Bruder
+1 unit - Brown

 MA300 Geometry

 Some current topics in advanced and modern geometry.
 Topics drawn from linear geometry, affine, inversive and projective geometries, foundations and axiomatics, transformation groups, geometry of complex numbers.
 (Offered alternate years.)
-(Not offered 2017-18).

 Prerequisite: Mathematics 220 and 251.

-1 unit
+1 unit - Moran

 MA311 Vector Analysis

 Vector functions, divergence and curl, Green's and Stokes' theorems, and the properties of three-dimensional curves and surfaces.
 Related topics from linear algebra and differential equations.
-(Not offered 2017-18).
+(Not offered 2018-19).

 Prerequisite: Mathematics 204.

 1 unit

+MA313 Probability

 Probability spaces, discrete and continuous random variables, independence, expectation, distribution functions

 Prerequisite: Mathematics 204 and 220.

-1 unit - Glen, Kelley
+1 unit - Kelley

 MA315 Ordinary Differential Equations

 Ordinary Differential Equations.
 Introduction to methods for finding solutions to differential equations involving a single, independent variable.
 Topics include linear equations, exact solutions, series solutions.
 Laplace transforms, Sturm Separation and Comparison Theorems, systems of equations, and existence and uniqueness theorems.

 Prerequisite: Mathematics 204 and 220.

-1 unit - Bruder, Nguyen
+1 unit - Agrawal, Bruder, Nguyen

 MA321 Abstract Algebra I

 An introduction to the abstract algebraic properties of groups, rings and fields.

 Prerequisite: Mathematics 220 & 251.

-1 unit - Malmskog
+1 unit - Anderson

 MA325 Graph Theory

 A study of graphs as finite mathematical structures.
 Emphasis on algorithms, optimization and proofs.
 (Offered alternate years.)

 Prerequisite: Mathematics 220 & either 251 or 201.

 1 unit - Hogenson

 MA340 Topics in Mathematics: